When We Love Our Food So Much That It Goes Extinct

 It totally is.
 There are people around the world, known as fruit hunters and plant hunters, that go out looking for interesting wild varieties or varieties that haven't really been cultivated.
 But taking a plant from wild variety to the store is a very difficult process.
 It takes a long time [and] there's a lot left to discover.
 The Amazon rainforest is a great example.
 Each square meter of that rain rainforest has more species than some northern forests do.
 We don't know what those species are.
 We've never documented them.
 So, in theory, we should be bringing new foods into the system.
 But if we destroy all of our wild biodiversity, we are going to be stuck with what we have.

 One of my favorite parts of the book was the "extinction dinners" you prepared with your friends to re-create meals of the past.
-What was your favorite meal and what was the idea behind it?
+What was your favorite meal, and what was the idea behind it?

 Lost Feast